jacksund/simmate/docs/parameters.md

 --------------------------

 ## electride_finder_cutoff
-Unique to the badelf workflows in the simmate app.
+Exclusive to the badelf workflows in the simmate app.
 This is the minimum ELF value that the algorithm will consider an electride.
 Any maxima in the ELF below this will not be considered an electride site during the algorithm.

 === "yaml"
     ``` yaml